KountourisPanagiotis/campings-frontend/README.md

 - Payment Management: insert or alter payment methods.
 - Category Management: Manage different categories for camping spots.
 - Emplacements Management: Management of combination of campings and categories for all the company through a unified system.
 - Statistics: Generate Live Power Bi statistics and reports for bookings and payments.
 Live connection to database.
 60 mins refresh rate.
+- Quality of life feature : In order to minimize errors, the user-input is mainly executed through dropdown-lists.

 ## Technologies Used